juliangrove/presupposition/README.md

 K.hs: continuizes `D` to provide a framework with presupposition filtering and cancellation, but with added functionality to analyze the semantic contribution of indefinites.
-Terms with presuppositions now inhabit types `K e e a`.
+Terms with presuppositions now inhabit types `K e f a`.
 This module provides an implementation of chapter 3 (the second part).

 `P` and `D` are made instances of the *Effect* class of Orchard, Petricek, and